Car Insurance for Older Vehicles: When to Drop Full Coverage

 Classic car insurance is a specialty product with unique eligibility requirements.
 While standards vary by insurer, most require:

-• Vehicle is at least 10–25 years old
+• Vehicle is at least 20–25 years old (some insurers accept as young as 10 years for demonstrable collectibles)

 • The car has collectible, historical, or appreciating value

-• The vehicle is not used as a daily driver
+• The vehicle is not used as a daily driver — limited to pleasure drives, shows, and club events

 • Owner has a separate insured daily-use vehicle